-What we do Conservation Our reserves East Holme Ownership: Bond Estate Designation: SSSI,SAC, SPA, Ramsar Restrictions: Open Access Land, please keep dogs on a lead.
-Access: Holme Lane Grid ref: SY 91449 85538 The Reserve East Holme is 8 hectares of mixed habitats split into two blocks by the Swanage railway line.
+What we do Conservation Our reserves East Holme Size: 8 Ha Ownership: Bond Estate Designation: SSSI,SAC, SPA, Ramsar Restrictions: Open Access Land, please keep dogs on a lead and keep to main paths.
+Horse riding and cycling is only permitted on statutorybridleways.
+No camping or fires of any kind.
+Access: Holme Lane, Wareham BH20 6AP Grid ref: SY 91449 85538 The Reserve East Holme comprises of mixed habitats split into two blocks by the Swanage railway line.
 The largest of the two blocks consists of a dry heath plateau grading down into an equally sized bog area.
 The main, heather dominated area of the reserve is bordered by mature deciduous woodland.
 The other half of the reserve located on the western side of the railway track is mainly dry heath and scrub.
-All six native species of reptile can be found on the reserve.
-Species you might spot: Reptiles.
-Sand Lizard (Lacerta agilis) Common Lizard (Zootoca vivipara) Slow-worm (Anguis fragilis) Grass Snake (Natrix natrix) Smooth Snake (Coronella austriaca) Adder (Vipera berus) This is by no means a comprehensive list of species on the reserve.
+What to see All six native species of reptile can be found on the reserve.
+These are the Sand Lizard (Lacerta agilis);Common Lizard (Zootoca vivipara);Slow-worm (Anguis fragilis); Grass Snake (Natrix natrix); Smooth Snake (Coronella austriaca) and the Adder (Vipera berus) Birdwatchers can enjoy sightings of the Nightjar (Caprimulgus europaeus); Tree Pipit (Anthus trivialis) and Hobby (Falco subbutteo).